← All posts

 Bïrch also helps close the loop.
 With custom groups, ranking conditions, and metric-based filters, you can track how refreshed variants perform against your top creatives.
 And if you want to automate some of the heavy lifting, rules can pause low-CTR creatives, surface fatigued assets earlier, or send alerts when performance starts slipping.

-Finally, if you’re managing multiple ads and don’t have time for manual oversight, Ads Launcher and automated alerts make it easier to stay on top of new tests, track fatigue, and roll out replacements quickly.
+Finally, if you’re managing multiple ads and don’t have time for manual oversight, Stage and automated alerts make it easier to stay on top of new tests, track fatigue, and roll out replacements quickly.

 Advanced strategies to sustain high CTR